fbpx

 Expect to pay at least half, (and in many cases much less than that), of what you’re charged for health insurance in the States and receive some of the best care in the world!
 For more information on healthcare and private healthcare providers in Spain for Americans check out I’m Outta Here!
 An American’s Ultimate Guide to Living in Europe.

-How to meet people as an American expat in Spain
+How to meet people as an American living in Spain

 There’s far from a shortage of fun ways to create your own community when you arrive in Spain.
 For starters, if you’d like to improve your Spanish, enroll in a language school.
 Along with being a great way to practice your skills, it’s a comfortable setting for connecting with others.